The Compass Project Fund

 - have made a claim for asylum in the UK and not yet had a decision (asylum seekers)

-- have been granted temporary status as the result of an asylum claim
+- have been granted temporary status as a result of an asylum claim (this includes DLR/LLR/Humanitarian Protection)

 - be a spouse/civil partner of a person meeting these criteria (must have been the spouse or civil partner of the applicant on the date of asylum application)